dash10/djbot/README.md

     configure pianobar appropriately

     ** NOTE ** pianobar in repos may still be broken, if so install from source.
-        I know version 2013.05.19 works, unsure of more recent versions.
+        2013.05.19 worked last I checked, sunsure of more recent versions.

 2. Set up Limnoria (Supybot fork)